astarinamaulida/astarinamaulida/README.md

 - 👋 Hi, I’m @astarinamaulida
 - 👀 I’m interested in art and visual
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m a full stack developer
 - 💞️ I’m looking to collaborate on coding and projects
 - 📫 How to reach me astarina.maulida@gmail.com